 Since we bought our juicer 6 months ago we have been "using" it daily :)

 It's a great little machine from Philips.
 We all (the three of us) love making our juices and to see the vegetable and fruits quickly resolve and turn in to a delicious nutritious juice :)

-It all started with me and my husband watching "Fat, Sick and Nearly Dead which is a 2010 American documentary film which follows the 60-day journey of Australian Joe Cross across the United States as he follows a juice fast to regain his health under the care of Dr. Joel Fuhrman.
+It all started with me and my husband watching "Fat, Sick and Nearly Dead" which is a 2010 American documentary film which follows the 60-day journey of Australian Joe Cross across the United States as he follows a juice fast to regain his health under the care of Dr. Joel Fuhrman.
+Joe is suffering from a rare skin disease just like Palmoplantar Pustulosis.
 I was blown away and the film was definitely an eye opener.
 This documentary is available to watch on Netflix.

 The documentary explains the importance of what all the minerals and vitamins which you get from fruit and vegetables plays in our body and why we need to consume these on a daily basis.
 We all know we need to eat our daily greens but I don't think many people know why that is :)

 When I was diagnosed with Palmoplantar pustulosis doctors told me there is nothing we can do for you apart from giving you an immune suppressant drug (biologic).
 Those type of drugs will suppress your immune system even more than it's already is and you should not become pregnant within two years after stop taking them as there is a big risk your unborn will be defect.
 From my view of things there must be another path.

 My way of thinking was, if I managed to destroy and comprimise the immune system (due to stress, a bad diet as well as antibiotics) there must be a way to rebuild my health again.
 And juicing has been one way to do this